joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 );
 ```

-For now, we are using hard coded images (via the `flickrImages` array), and displaying the first image url as the `selectedImage`.
+For now, we are using the hard-coded image URLs (via the `flickrImages` array), and displaying the first image url as the `selectedImage`.
 We're accessing these properties by setting a default initial state within the `Gallery` component class constructor.

 ![](https://s3.amazonaws.com/f.cl.ly/items/1T3G3p3T2q2H00472T1C/Screen%20Shot%202016-03-20%20at%204.51.14%20PM.png?v=afdd9bf7)